 The best mountain towns in Colorado are the towns that consistently take our breathe away, every time we visit them.

 We love it when mountain towns allow for maximum seclusion, but we also know the importance of having things to do nearby.
 Especially if you’re traveling with family.

 In order to have made the list, each of these best mountain towns in Colorado had to have nearby restaurants, adventures (whether it’s white water rafting, climbing, etc.), and town attractions to keep you busy when you’re not out on the trails.

 Yes, some of the classics will be on this list of best mountain towns in Colorado.
 But so will a couple of our personal favorite spots that are less traveled but arguably more epic.

 As local Coloradans, we’ve had the pleasure of not just seeing the major mountain towns, but the ones in between, too.
 And those towns have earned their spot on this list of the best.

 Let’s break them down.
 What are the coolest mountain towns in Colorado?
 What makes them so special?
 And why should you bother visiting them?

 The underrated, yet absolutely incredible Buena Vista tops our list as the the best mountain town in Colorado.

-If you don’t want to deal with the crowds that come with visiting a place like Breckenridge, and you don’t want to pay for the expensive lodging fees of Aspen, but you still want the insanely epic views and cool hikes (and to be frank, much more privacy and seclusion), Buena Vista is the go-to.
+If you don’t want to deal with the crowds that come with visiting a place like Breckenridge, and you don’t want to pay for the expensive lodging fees of Aspen, but you still want epic views and cool hikes (and to be frank, much more privacy and seclusion), Buena Vista is the go-to.